We are delighted to invite you to an event which will be held on Wednesday, 24th of June 2020 at 18.00.

 However, the question of forest protection continues to be a crucial feature of the global public debate on climate change as forests constitute not only an important aspect of the fight for protecting the climate, but also a litmus paper on the successfulness of the actions that the European and international institutions are undertaking.
 Within this context, the scientific community, the private sector and non-governmental organisations have started to deploy several efforts to counter these issues, and have cooperated to identify the tools which can support the fight against deforestation, as well as research and monitoring, along with the collection of data on this matter.
 As several authoritative commentators have highlighted, the question of forest protection, and the whole set of challenges enshrined in the Sustainable Development Goals, will not be successfully overcome without the collaboration of all stakeholders along with the help of the most advanced technologies.

 The audience will be able to ask questions during both the discussion and the Q&A session through sli.do #Tech4Forests

 This event will be held under the Chatham House Rule.
 Participants are free to use the information received but neither the identity nor the affiliation of the attendees may be revealed.
 For this reason, unless explicitly authorised by PubAffairs Bruxelles, the filming and/or the recording of the event by any means are strictly forbidden.

-The event will commence with a welcome drink at 7h00 pm, followed by a panel debate at 7.30 pm.
+The event will commence at 6.00 pm and it will be held in streaming.
 After the panel debate there will be an opportunity for questions and discussions.